Rohit0911/Rohit0911/README.md

 - 👋 Hi, I’m @Rohit0911
 - 👀 I’m interested in ...Web Development , Machine Learning & Competitive Programming
-- 🌱 Little bit Inclined towards Web3...
+- 🌱 Inclined towards Web3...
 - 💞️ I’m looking to collaborate on ...Web Dev and ML projects
 - 📫 How to reach me ... https://www.linkedin.com/in/rohit-pol-453a89222